 2. Practice Small Daily Actions That Build Emotional Skills

 These are just some small practices that program your mind to stay in a peaceful place.
-Despite the seemingly insignificant nature of these daily habits, they represent incremental progress that, when combined, can significantly alter your response in challenging circumstances.
+Despite the seemingly insignificant nature of these daily habits, they represent incremental progress that aligns with everyday habits.

 3. Listen Actively to Improve Understanding

-Active listening enables one to get an accurate understanding of someone’s comments; therefore, you are less likely to assume.
+Active listening allows you to gain an accurate understanding of someone’s comments, which reduces the likelihood of making assumptions.
 You achieve this technique by attentively listening to the other person’s comments and considering them, rather than focusing on how to respond.

 Similarly, active listening reduces conversation tension.
-Effective listening fosters a sense of respect for the other party’s concerns.
-Hence, you minimize the likelihood of making irrational choices or acting on incorrect information.
+Effective listening develops an appreciation for the other party’s concerns.
+Hence, you minimize the likelihood of making irrational choices or acting on incorrect information through emotional intelligence habits.

 4. Strengthen Empathy by Paying Attention to Others’ Cues